Can Dogs Eat Peaches?

 Peaches are a great summertime snack, and you may be wondering if you can share the juicy treat with your pup.

-To find out if dogs can eat peaches, The Dodo spoke with Dr. Bernadine Cruz, a veterinarian with Laguna Hills Animal Hospital in California, who explained why you need to be careful when giving them to your BFF.
+But, can dogs eat peaches safely?
+To find out, we spoke with Dr. Bernadine Cruz, a veterinarian with Laguna Hills Animal Hospital in California, who explained why you need to be careful when giving them to your BFF.

 The answer is yes and no.